-- 1. PWC DOT reviews the requested road(s) to determine if eligibility requirements are met. - 2.
-After the review, the PWC DOT provides a sketch recommending the sign placement. - 3.
-The source of funding for the installation of the signs is identified from: - a. country Traffic Safety Sign Budget; or - b. direct contributions/grants made for such purpose to the governing body; or - c. other sources provided by Prince William County. - 4.
-Generally, "WATCH FOR CHILDREN" signs are installed only on secondary roads within residential areas at entry points of communities. - 5.
-Under a countywide VDOT permit, PWC DOT will install the "Watch for Children" sign(s).

-All signs installed by PWC DOT under this policy will be designed in accordance with VDOT acceptable standards.
+- Prince William County Department of Transportation reviews the requested road(s) to determine if eligibility requirements are met. - After the review, the Prince William County Department of Transportation provides a sketch recommending the sign placement. - The source of funding for the installation of the signs is identified: (1) Country Traffic Safety Sign Budget; or (2) direct contributions or grants made for such purpose to the governing body; or (3) other sources provided by Prince William County. - Generally, "WATCH FOR CHILDREN" signs are installed only on secondary roads within residential areas at entry points of communities. - Under a countywide VDOT permit, PWC DOT will install the "Watch for Children" sign(s). - All signs installed by PWC DOT under this policy will be designed in accordance with VDOT acceptable standards.

-PWC County Ordinance 13.320.1 Restriction of Watercraft, Boat Trailers, Motor Homes and Camping Trailers Flowchart
+PWC County Ordinance 13.320.1 Restriction of Watercraft, Boat Trailers, Motor Homes and Camping Trailers

-Policy for the County Ordinance 13-320.1 on the Restriction of Watercraft, Boat Trailers, Motor Homes and Camping Trailers
+Guidelines for the County Ordinance 13-320.1 on the Restriction of Watercraft, Boat Trailers, Motor Homes and Camping Trailers